Below are my primary employers. I've also worked on a few small scale projects which are not listed here.

 |Guice, Spring Core, Apache Commons Libs, SLF4J, Logback, bcel, Guava, HTTP client, Jersey, Jackson, etc.|

 In the past I have been particularly interested in web-application security (Injections, CSRF, XSS, session vulnerabilities - prediction, fixation, hijacking, DoS, and more).
 I've practical experience in this area and some intermediate knowledge in cryptography including real and successful Padding Oracle attacks on AES/CBC/PKCS7.
-Recently I got truely excited about functional-style programming and I started learning the Spring ecosystem.
-Microservice architectures are an area of great and current interest.
+Recently I got excited about functional-style programming.
+Then I started learning and exploring the Spring ecosystem.
+Microservice architectures are an area of current interest.

 Of course, anyone can browse some code written by me!
 It can be accessed at my Github account.